DerekPascarella/TextSleuth/README.md

 ![Screenshot](https://github.com/DerekPascarella/TextSleuth/blob/main/images/terminal.png?raw=true)

-As seen above, a match was found on the first attempt!
+As seen above, a match was found on the first attempt, and in a total of five seconds!
 TextSleuth is reporting that an array of bytes matching the defined search criteria pattern was found at offset `0x892` inside the file `SNRP`.

 Consider the matched byte array.
 It appears to be potentially valid, as a discernable format begins to take shape for a proposed custom text encoding format.